cbai96cbai/NEW-REPO/README.md

 Lastly, time series analysis techniques, including Autoregressive Integrated Moving Average (ARIMA) and Seasonal ARIMA (SARIMA), were employed to uncover temporal patterns in claim cases.
 Complementarily, survival analysis techniques were utilized to assess claims reporting efficiency and identify influential factors impacting the process.

+## sample company analytics and visualizations
+Real data from sample company, EDA, analytics, visualizations, and machine learning for strategetic business reccomendations and optimizations